 Automatons and Fine Metal Sculpture from Recycled Objects

-Forged from the fires of battle, this powerful majestic equine creation depicts the fierce determination, courage and power of the fearless war horse prepared in it's barding and ready to charge into the midst of the fight.
+This powerful majestic equine creation depicts the fierce determination, courage and power of the fearless horse, prepared in it's barding, and ready to charge into the midst of battle.

 I wanted to capture the essence of the character involved in overcoming our own battles, fought internally and externally.

-I saw a no better example than the horse mindset, ready to charge into the war, using all it's power to challenge the greatest of obstacles with no reservation.
+I saw no better example than a horse's courage, ready to charge ahead into the unknown, using all it's power to challenge even the most daunting obstacles.

-Valor is created from tools and objects that have had a life of experiences already, some for nearly a century, but they were not done with this life yet.
+Valor is created from tools and objects that have had a life of experiences already, some for nearly a century, but they were not yet done with this life.

-The process of taking each piece and giving it a new life as a meaningful sculpture of beauty that conveys the artist's feeling is what makes this art so special and unique.
+The process of taking each piece and giving it a new life as a meaningful sculpture of beauty that conveys feeling and stirs emotion in others is what makes this art so special and unique.

-No piece is ever the same as each is created from whatever found objects I have collected at that specific time, and each piece always goes together in a different way to create the work, and every piece has had it's own different life and path getting to my hands and into the sculpture.
+No piece is ever the same, as each is created from whatever found objects I have collected at that specific time.
+Every piece goes together within the sculpture in a different way each new creation to create the work.
+Every piece I use has had it's own different life and individual path getting to my hands and into the sculpture.

-So many lives touched and so many stories nestled into each sculpture, a collage of life from many places, and many decades.
-I feel the diversity and history in each part of the sculpture, a car jack that held up a 1920's model T car along an old dirt road a hundred years ago, before paved roads, or the handcrank drill that a carpenter used during the 1930's to build a piece of furniture or even a home, antique pipe wrenches used by someone's great grandfather that were the first wrenches made like it at that time.
+So many lives touched, so many stories nestled into each sculpture, a collage of life from many places, and many decades.
+You can feel the diversity and history in each part of the sculpture, a car jack that held up a 1920's model T car along an old dirt road a hundred years ago, before paved roads, or the hand crank drill that a carpenter used during the 1930's to build a piece of furniture or even a home, antique pipe wrenches used by someone's great grandfather, the first wrenches made like it at that time.

-Picture a map of the travels of each object from it's manufacturer to the store, to a customers home, and passed on from generation to generation down through time and to other states or nations possibly.
+Picture a map of the travels of each object from it's maker to the store or salesman, to someone's home or workplace, and passed on from generation to generation down through time and to other states or nations possibly.
 It's moving to imagine just how far all the different roots may extend out from here and now.

 Valor truly feels massive and powerful as you stand next to it's 32' long, 30" tall and 150-pound steely form!
 Even the "leather" bridle and reigns are constructed from solid steel.